fewagner/excess/README.md

 SENSEI
 SuperCDMS

-For *futher information*, please find the workshops presentations attached to the time table on the Indico page: https://indico.cern.ch/event/1013203/timetable/#20210615.detailed
+For *futher information*, please find the workshops presentations attached to the time table on the Indico page: https://indico.cern.ch/event/1013203/timetable/#20210615.detailed and a compact summary in the top level directory of the data repository.

 For *discussions about the data repository*, please use the issue tracker: https://github.com/fewagner/excess/issues